Halloween Fundraising – Monster trails with digital tricks and treats

 For Dorothy House, three locations will be managed and tracked on just one platform.
-This means they will reach more supporters without tripling workload.
+This means they will reach more supporters without tripling the workload.

-Other charities like SSAFA, The Armed Forces Charity, engaged hundreds of supporters in a 13 Bridges collectable trail, and those who couldn’t make it to London could still take part.
+Other charities like SSAFA, and The Armed Forces Charity, engaged hundreds of supporters in a 13 Bridges collectable trail, and those who couldn’t make it to London could still take part.